deckhouse/secrets-store-integration/docs/README.md

 It allows applications to receive secrets from an external secret store compatible with the HashiCorp Vault API.

+## Main Features

+- Delivers secrets to pods as mounted files or environment variables without storing them in Kubernetes.
+- Supports automatic connection to the internal Deckhouse Stronghold instance with zero manual configuration (`DiscoverLocalStronghold` mode).
+- Works with any Vault-compatible secret store in `Manual` mode.
+- Automatically rotates mounted secrets every two minutes when the value in the store changes.
+- Provides entrypoint injection for applications that cannot be modified to read secrets directly from the store.
+- Supports Base64-encoded binary secrets (e.g. JKS keystores, Kerberos keytab files) with automatic decoding on delivery.

 Secrets can be delivered to an application in different ways.
 To avoid mixing different concepts, this documentation separates them into three levels:

 - **architectural model**: who retrieves the secret from the external store;